criblio/appscope/docs/STARTUP.md

       not available on the musl libc system.
 So...
     * Create a softlink in our library directory that points to the one we got from `/bin/cat`; i.e. `${libdir}/ld-linux-x86-64.so.2 -> /lib/ld-musl-x86_64.so.1`.
-5. Exec `ldscopedyn` passing it the same arguments `ldscope` was passed.
+5. Exec `ldscopedyn` passing it the same executable arguments `ldscope` was passed along with `--attach` and `--library` options required..
 If we found we are on a musl libc system in the previous step, we set `LD_LIBRARY_PATH=${libdir}` in the exec environment too; we're tricking the musl system into using it's own loader even though `ldscopedyn` wants gnu's loader.